sparks/rter/docs/videoserver.md

   - acknowledge reception HTTP 200
   - push raw data to transcoding pipe
 - End of Stream
-  - EOS signalling with empty HTTP PUT body from source
+  - EOS signalling with empty HTTP POST body from source
   - source can simply close connection (no handshake required)
   - on connection failure wait for source reconnection, and fail after a timeout